Ptolemy2002/react-bs-media-queries/README.md

 `Breakpoint | null` - The current breakpoint, or `null` if the breakpoint is not found.

 ### useCurrentBreakpointIndex
-Returns the index of the current breakpoint in the `breakpoints` array and Map or `null` if the breakpoint is not found (the only time this should happen is if the width is somehow less than 0, which should be impossible).
+Returns the index of the current breakpoint in the `breakpoints` array and Map or `0` if the breakpoint is not found (the only time this should happen is if the width is somehow less than 0, which should be impossible).

 #### Parameters
 None

 #### Returns
-`number | null` - The index of the current breakpoint in the `breakpoints` array and Map or `null` if the breakpoint is not found.
+`number | null` - The index of the current breakpoint in the `breakpoints` array and Map or `0` if the breakpoint is not found.

+## Components
+### BSMediaQuery
+A component that renders its children only if the current breakpoint compares to the breakpoint passed in in the way specified.

+#### Parameters
+- `children` - (`React.ReactNode`) - The children to render if the current breakpoint compares to the breakpoint passed in in the way specified.
+- `breakpoint` - (`Breakpoint`) - The breakpoint to compare to.
+- `comparison` - (`BreakpointComparison`) - The comparison to make.
+Defaults to `"same"`.

+### Returns
+`React.ReactNode` - The children if the current breakpoint compares to the breakpoint passed in in the way specified.

 ## Peer Dependencies
 - `react^18.3.1`